laurelmar/Docker_wireguard_setup_pages/wireguard.md

 ![Image of code](/assets/wirguard_up.png)

-## How to connect to the VPN
+## Make sure you can connect to the VPN

-To check the clients and server
+You will need to run this command
 ```shell
 docker exec -it wireguard wg
 ```